 Ethereum, which was created in 2015 by Vitalik Buterin, is a cryptocurrency that provides ether tokens.
-This is equivalent to bitcoins in the Bitcoin network.
+This is equivalent to the bitcoins in the Bitcoin network.
 Ether is used to build and deploy decentralized applications whose back-end code is placed in a distributed peer-to-peer network.
 This is different from a regular application, for which the back-end code is placed in a centralized server.
 Ether is also used to pay for services, like the computational power that is required before a block can be added to the blockchain and to pay transaction fees.

 Ether works very similarly to Bitcoin and can be used for peer-to-peer payments.
 Also, it can be used to create smart contracts.
-Smart contracts work in such a way that when a specific set of predefined rules is satisfied, a particular output takes place.
+Smart contracts work in such a way that when a specific set of predefined rules is satisfied, a given output takes place.

 Bitcoin vs. Ethereum

 Bitcoin was the first cryptocurrency to be created; as mentioned, it was released in 2009 by Satoshi Nakamoto.
 It is not known if this is a person or group of people, or if the person or people are alive or dead.
 Ethereum, as noted above, was released in 2015 by a researcher and programmer named Vitalik Buterin.
-He used the concepts of blockchain and Bitcoin and improved upon the Bitcoin platform, providing a lot more functionality.
-He created the Ethereum platform for distributed applications and smart contracts.
+He used the concepts of blockchain and Bitcoin and improved upon the platform, providing a lot more functionality.
+Buterin created the Ethereum platform for distributed applications and smart contracts.